 Football Running Plays

 A running play in football is when the quarterback hands off the ball to a running back, who aims to gain yards by running.
 Running plays are one of two ways used by the offense to advance towards the end zone.
-Coaches can get very creative when drawing running plays, however, there are some basic running routes and plays that are most often used during football games, such as the flare, flat, hitch, out, post, and go.
+Coaches can get very creative when drawing running plays.
+However, there are some basic running routes and plays that are most often used during football games, such as the flare, flat, hitch, out, post, and go.

 Together with the running routes, running backs must know the running plays drawn by the coaches.
-Although each coach can have different strategies and that way different plays, there are some plays that are very common in football and used by many.
-Those are:
+Although each coach can have different strategies and thus different plays, some plays are very common in football and used by many coaches.

 The blast is a simple play in which the ball carrier aims to quickly win a few yards.
-The play is usually led with a block by the fullback who clears the way for a halfback to attack the defensive line for a quick carry.
+The play is usually led by a block by the fullback, who clears the way for a halfback to attack the defensive line for a quick carry.

 The counter is a play that involves two running backs.
 The quarterback will pretend to toss the ball to the first running back, who will then either run to the right or left side.
 After that, the second running back will get a real handoff from the quarterback and carry the ball forward through the middle.